Our Programs

 The role see's James supporting Mob achieve sustainable employment, by providing key contacts to career counselling, mentorship programs, and links to relevant social and welfare assistance.

-Located in Djilang (Geelong), the Killara Indigenous Women's Hub is a safe space for Community sisters to gather, seek assistance, and grow holistically.
+Located in Djilang (Geelong), the Hub is a safe space for Community sisters to gather, seek assistance, and grow holistically.

-Facilitated by Coordinator/Manager Kylie Skew, a proud Palawa and Wurundjeri woman, the Hub's aim is to increase workforce participation and holistic wellness by removing barriers, building resilience and independence, and connecting to Culture.
+Facilitated by Coordinator Kylie Skew, a proud Palawa woman, the Hub's aim is to increase workforce participation and holistic wellness by removing barriers, building resilience and independence, and connecting to Culture.

 For Indigenous women in need of assistance in the area, the Hub is located at Corio Village, 83A Purnell, Bacchus Marsh Rd, Corio VIC 3214.
 PH: 0499 286 221